Django-Spellbook

 SPELLBOOK_MD_BASE_TEMPLATE = 'my_app/sb_base.html'

-The base template must have a block named spellbook_md that will be used to wrap the rendered markdown content.
-Here is a basic example of a base template:
+The base template must have a block named spellbook_md that will be used to wrap the rendered markdown content:

 <!-- my_app/sb_base.html -->